-With 1,093 U.S. patents registered under his name, Thomas Alfa Edison was possibly the most serious inventor and businessman of all time.
-Starting his career in the telegraph industry in 1863, he continued to contribute to the modernization of electricity and its applications throughout his life.
+With 1,093 U.S. patents registered under his name, Thomas Alva Edison was possibly the most serious inventor and businessman ever.
+Starting his career in the telegraph industry in 1863, he contributed to modernizing electricity and its applications throughout his life.

 Before he died in 1931, Edison successfully made many great ideas into reality.
-One of the most notable was the incandescent lamp, but there were many others too.
-For example, an electricity generator of unprecedented efficiency, electric railroad, commercial power system, and phonograph.
-In addition to all of those, Edison was the first to build a research laboratory of the industrial level.
+One of the most notable was the incandescent lamp, but there were many others.
+For example, an electricity generator of unprecedented efficiency, an electric railroad, a commercial power system, and a phonograph.
+In addition to all of those, Edison was the first to build a research laboratory at the industrial level.

 45. Wilhelm Conrad Röntgen

 While experimenting with a cathode-ray tube in 1895, Wilhelm Conrad Röntgen discovered a phenomenon he and nobody else had seen before.
-When the tube was active or in operation, he saw that a nearby barium platinocyanide also produced light.
-Further experimentations led to the discovery that such radiation penetrated through a lot of different materials such as paper, aluminum, and wood.
+When the tube was active or operated, he saw that a nearby barium platinocyanide also produced light.
+Further experimentations revealed that such radiation penetrated through many different materials, such as paper, aluminum, and wood.
 Despite his persistent curiosity, he could not figure out the mechanism, hence X-radiation.
 One of the first X-ray images was the bones in his wife’s hands.

 46. Otto Lilienthal

-During the years leading up to the Wright Brother’s debut flight, Otto Lilienthal was the most important German pioneer in the aeronautical world.
-He figured that wings, just like a bird, should be crucial elements of a vehicle designed to maneuver in the air.
+During the years leading up to the Wright Brother’s debut flight, Otto Lilienthal was the most crucial German pioneer in the aeronautical world.
+He figured that wings, like birds, should be crucial elements of a vehicle designed to maneuver in the air.
 Between 1891 and 1896, Lilienthal made around 2,000 successful flights in at least 16 different glider models.
-Most of the flights were completed in his standard model, which was a glider with a fixed-wing (which looked like bird’s wing) and a stabilizing tail.
+Most of the flights were completed in his standard model: a glider with a fixed-wing (which looked like a bird’s wing) and a stabilizing tail.
 On August 1986, Lilienthal had a glider accident in which he broke his back; he died the next day in Berlin Hospital.

 47. Emil Berliner

-Just a year after Alexander Graham Bell obtained the patent for the telephone, Emil Berliner developed an apparatus which was supposed to be a transmitter for a telephone.
-It was a simple device consisting of metal contact separated by carbon layer.
-While it didn’t work as effective as he wanted, the Bell Telephone Company purchased the rights to the invention anyway.
+Just a year after Alexander Graham Bell obtained the patent for the telephone, Emil Berliner developed an apparatus that was supposed to be a transmitter for a telephone.
+It was a simple device with metal contact separated by a carbon layer.
+While it didn’t work as effectively as he wanted, the Bell Telephone Company purchased the rights to the invention anyway.
 Berliner became known as the inventor of a carbon microphone afterward.
-His greatest invention came about in 1887 when Berliner devised a flat recording disc on which a spiral recording groove was more effectively inscribed using a stylus that moved laterally.
-The sound quality was good, and the manufacturing process of the disc was more efficient as well.
+His greatest invention emerged in 1887 when Berliner devised a flat recording disc on which a spiral recording groove was more effectively inscribed using a stylus that moved laterally.
+The sound quality was good, and the disc’s manufacturing process was also more efficient.
 Berliner called it a gramophone.